ENOFLAG/writeups/faustctf2019/posthorn.md

 - Postgress
 - Postscript

-It featured a CGI Webserver binary (launched by uwsgi.ini):
+It had a CGI Webserver binary (launched by uwsgi):
 ![ghidra output](SGpPW9L.png)

 The binary then executed PostScript files (the stuff that renders PDFs) (!!!) and forwarded the output of ghostscript to the browser.